Animal Law Clinic I

 While the clinic will not include a separate ethics portion for credit, students will be exposed to, and learn about, professionalism and ethics critical to being an effective legal advocate.

-Currently, the Animal Law Clinic is working on the regulatory barriers to alternatives to animal testing, and determining how best to address some of the problems resulting from factory farming.
+Currently, the Animal Law Clinic is working on the regulatory barriers to alternatives to animal testing, and determining how best to address some of the problems resulting from factory farming as well as those affecting wildlife and companion animals.
 Additionally, the clinic is working with a number of other local and national law matters.

 For further information, contact clinic director, Kathy Hessler at email@example.com